Stock Break-Even Calculator

 • Average purchase price tracks cost basis per share, excluding fees unless you include them in cost.

-• Break-even price includes commission and tax, so it reflects the minimum sell price to avoid a loss.
+• Break-even price includes the entered commission and tax amounts, so it reflects the per-share acquisition outlay before any future selling fees.

 • Use multiple purchase rows to reflect real fills and per-trade fee differences.

-• Charts help you see how much of your total outlay is cost versus fees.
+• Charts help show how much of your total outlay is cost versus fees.

-• Use scenario compare and PDF export for quick record keeping and comparisons.
+• Scenario comparison and Funify Notes help with quick record keeping and comparisons.